andyyu2004/gift-wizard/client/README.md

 ## Getting Started

-Simply `npm install` in the root directory, and then `npm start` to run this application.
+Simply `npm install` under /team03/client, and then `npm start` to run this application.

 ## Home View (/)